Skip to main content

 Figured I'd throw forth this little family recipe I just coaxed out of my grandmother.
 She says this is what her grandmother, who was the midwife and herbal-remedy person around La Cienega, NM , would make when anyone had a cold.
 Lavender (called alhusena in the local Spanish dialect) Lemon Honey Boil together into a tea.
 For very serious colds and flus, replace the honey with onions.
 (She is said to have saved a lot of people in the 1918 Flu Epidemic with her onion mixture.)

-A Gambling Hand - Love and Gambling
+Gambling Winners and Losers - Mojo Hand for Winning - Love and Gambling Luck